top of page

 Key Takeaways

-Digital products are quite easy to create and distribute — and you can sell them repeatedly with little overhead.
+• Digital products are relatively simple to create and distribute — and can be sold multiple times with minimal ongoing costs.

-Choose the platform based on your goals, tech skills, and pricing strategy.
+• Choose your selling platform based on your goals, technical comfort level, and pricing preferences.

-Use email marketing, content, and social media to build trust and boost conversions.
+• Use email marketing, content strategy, and social media to build trust and encourage conversions over time.

 Understanding Digital Products